 Building strong partnerships worldwide with other governments, international and non-governmental organizations, and other stakeholders on fisheries and oceans issues enables Canada to work with like-minded countries and organizations to combat overfishing and improve global management of fish stocks and oceans ecosystems.

 Through diplomatic relations, Canada has entered into both formal and informal arrangements and agreements on fisheries, oceans and science issues with a number of nations.
 For example, Canada has signed memoranda of understanding on fisheries cooperation with a number of countries.

 At the ministerial level, Canada's Minister of Fisheries and Oceans meets fisheries ministers and senior officials in other countries to discuss common concerns and opportunities for cooperation.
 Canada also has an Ambassador for Fisheries Conservation who represents the ministers of Foreign Affairs and Fisheries and Oceans.
 In addition, the fisheries ambassador meets relevant national and international stakeholders on matters relating to overfishing and fish stock management.

-At the departmental level, officials of Fisheries and Oceans Canada and Foreign Affairs and International Trade Canada work closely with fisheries, oceans, and foreign affairs officials from other nations on a range of international issues, including policy development, scientific research and communications.
+At the departmental level, officials of Fisheries and Oceans Canada (DFO) and Foreign Affairs and International Trade Canada (DFAIT) work closely with fisheries, oceans, and foreign affairs officials from other nations on a range of international issues, including policy development, scientific research and communications.

 DFO and DFAIT also work with staff at Canada's embassies and consulates in fishing nations to ensure they have appropriate information about Canada‘s position on international fishing issues and to coordinate meetings between the countries.
 (See our information available in other languages).